 Legendary WWE wrestler, Triple H recently shared his thoughts on the intersection of wrestling and brand partnerships, particularly in the context of the thriving sneaker culture.

-In recent appearance on Complex’s Sneaker Shopping series, Triple H discussed the immense influence of celebrities like Travis Scott in shaping brand perception and driving consumer interest.
+In a recent appearance on Complex’s Sneaker Shopping series, Triple H discussed the immense influence of celebrities like Travis Scott in shaping brand perception and driving consumer interest.
 According to Triple H, figures like Scott have the power to make anything cool simply by associating their name with it, underscoring the significance of authenticity in today’s market.

 “It’s massive.
 When you have somebody at his level that can say, ‘Hey, this is cool, this is the biggest thing that there is.’
 In some way, and I’ve heard them say it so I’m not saying anything that I made up, but in a way, he might be more important [to the brand] than Michael is right now.
 The thing about him, he’s ears on the ground at all time so it’s not a, ‘Hey, I think kids will like this, I think this will work.’
 It’s, ‘That will work, this will work.
 I know what they want.’
 I think that’s a cool place because in today’s world, if it’s not authentic, you can’t make it work.”